 Giving birth is an exciting event in any woman’s life – but it’s good to be prepared!
 Here are 15 things you might not know about childbirth recovery.

-So, labor and delivery with my first was easy for me.
-My epidural was great (I didn’t feel a thing) and Jack was born in three pushes.
+So, labor and delivery with my first was pretty easy.
+My epidural was great (I didn’t feel a thing). and Jack was born in three pushes.
 I couldn’t have asked for an easier delivery.
 I know that’s not the same for everyone, and that’s okay.
 But it was my story.

-However, the experience after wasn’t all kicks and giggles.
-While I was lucky enough to have had sisters who told me about some things about giving birth, there were still a few things that I found surprising — both about myself and my baby, in the days and weeks after giving birth.
+However, the recovery wasn’t all kicks and giggles.
+While I was lucky enough to have had sisters who told me about some things about giving birth, there were still a few things that I found surprising — both about myself and my baby — in the days and weeks after giving birth.

 Because of that, I thought I’d share some things I think people don’t necessarily talk a lot about when it comes to giving birth and the weeks afterward.
-I’ve obviously only given birth once, and that was over two years ago, but the memories are still fresh in my mind.
+Since originally writing this article, I have given birth twice, so I do feel I have a bit of experience with the recovery process.

 Hopefully, this helps prepare at least one other person a little bit more.
-I may have only given birth once, but pregnancy and childbirth is something I feel really passionate about – so I’ve not only researched it a lot but heard many experiences from others in the process of writing this post.
 I’m by no means an expert on every birth experience anyone could ever have, but I think these are some tips most women should know.

 1. Drink Water.
 Lots of Water.

-When people ask me what the hardest part of labor and delivery, I reference what happened a few hours after I was born.
-The nurses said that I had to go to the bathroom, and if I didn’t, they would put in a catheter to empty all the urine, because otherwise, it would mess with my body somehow.
-Well, setting aside the fact that the nurse stood there watching me (weird!), I just couldn’t do it.
+When people ask me what was the hardest part of labor and delivery, I reference what happened a few hours after Jack was born.
+The nurses said that I had to go to the bathroom, and if I didn’t, they would put in a catheter to empty all the urine.
+Well, setting aside the fact that the nurse stood there watching me, I just couldn’t do it.
 So they put in a catheter.